How to Become an Orthotist and Prosthetist

 Orthotists and prosthetists need a master’s degree and certification.
 Both orthotists and prosthetists must complete a residency before they can be certified.

 All orthotists and prosthetists must complete a master’s degree in orthotics and prosthetics.
 These programs include courses in upper and lower extremity orthotics and prosthetics, spinal orthotics, and plastics and other materials used for fabrication.
 In addition, orthotics and prosthetics programs have a clinical component in which the student works under the direction of an orthotist or prosthetist.

 Master’s programs usually take 2 years to complete.
 Prospective students seeking a master’s degree can have a bachelor’s degree in any discipline if they have fulfilled prerequisite courses in science and math.
 Requirements vary by program.

 Following graduation from a master’s degree program, candidates must complete a residency that has been accredited by the National Commission on Orthotic and Prosthetic Education (NCOPE).
 Candidates typically complete a 1-year residency program in either orthotics or prosthetics.
-Individuals who want to become certified in both orthotics and prosthetics need to complete 1 year of residency training for each specialty or, less commonly, an 18-month residency in both orthotics and prosthetics.
+Individuals who want to become certified in both orthotics and prosthetics need to complete 1 year of residency training for each specialty or an 18-month residency in both orthotics and prosthetics.

 Licenses, Certifications, and Registrations

 Some states require orthotists and prosthetists to be licensed.
 States that license orthotists and prosthetists often require certification in order for them to practice, although requirements vary by state.
 Many orthotists and prosthetists become certified regardless of state requirements, because certification demonstrates competence.